 Sunrise or sunset on the Great Ocean Road?

-Many a memorable moment is cemented in your memory and it can include a stunning sky.
-Whether it be a sunrise or a sunset you can have more memorable moments with the epic sunrises and sunsets the GOR is known for.
+Many memorable moments are cemented in your memory, including a stunning sky.
+You can have more memorable moments at sunrise or sunset with the epic sunrises and sunsets the GOR is known for.

 Things to do on the Great Ocean Road – Whale watch on the Great Ocean Road

-While this is a seasonal experience on the Great Ocean Road it is one of the best things to do on the Great Ocean Road.
-As the whales migrate through the ‘whale corridor’ between May and September you can choose to either do a day trip out into the water on a guided tour or you can pick one of the best towns on the Great Ocean Road for whale watching to see if you can see them.
+While this is a seasonal experience on the Great Ocean Road, it is one of the best things to do on the Great Ocean Road.
+As the whales migrate through the ‘whale corridor’ between May and September, you can choose to either make a day trip out into the water on a guided tour or you can pick one of the best towns on the Great Ocean Road for whale watching to see if you can see them.

-Follow the whale trail between Warrnambool, Port Fairy and Portland to see Blue Whales, Southern Right Whales, and Humpback Whales and if you are very lucky you can even occasionally see an Orca.
+Follow the whale trail between Warrnambool, Port Fairy and Portland to see Blue Whales, Southern Right Whales, and Humpback Whales, and if you are very lucky, you can occasionally see an Orca.
 Book the best places to stay in Warrnambool before you arrive.

 Point Addis sits in Wathaurong Country.
 The First Nations People have lived on this land for millennia and used what the land could provide them to live.
 Along the walk, you will see native fauna and flora that the Wathaurong people used.